ihesp/rcesm1/_sources/io_files.rst

 R-CESM Input/Output Files
 ================================

+In this section, we'll list the input files required for running the model, and the files that result from a successful or unsuccessful model run.

+Please note
-All files required during R-CESM running phase are called input files and files created by R-CESM during a run are called output files.
-Please note that for models like ROMS configurable options are chosen during both compilation and running phases.
+that for models like ROMS configurable options are chosen during both compilation and running phases.
 Since the source code always contain files required during compilation stage, their list is not presented